woa-a52s/Samsung-A52s-5G-Guides/Install/Flash-UEFI-TWRP.md

 - Download twrp.tar and keep in somewhere accessible on your PC

-- Download UEFI.img from the latest release attachments in the Galaxy-A52s-5G-Releases page
+- Download UEFI-vX.X.X.zip from the release attachments in the Galaxy-A52s-5G-Releases page.

+- Extract the UEFI .zip archive.

 ## Entering Download mode on Galaxy A52s 5G